anirajk/anirajk.github.io/index.md

 [Publications](#publications) -
 [Resume](#cv)

 I am a Master's student at the School Of Computing, University Of Utah.
-My research interests are in data center storage and Distributed Systems.
+My research interests are in data center storage and Distributed Systems and how modern NICs impact performance of scalable In-Memory Stores.
-I'm passionate about building storage systems that leverage newer network fabrics such as Infiniband/RDMA.
-My current research focuses on re-evaluating design decisions for In-Memory Databases in the context of modern hardware.
-I interned with Linkedin in the summer of 2016 in their Mountain View Campus.
-I was working for the Monitoring Infrastructure team developing auto remediation solutions for the infrastructure.
-I developed an out of band monitoring solution and some state driven automation.
+I'm passionate about building storage systems that leverage newer network fabrics such as Infiniband/RDMA I interned with Linkedin in the summer of 2016 in their Mountain View Campus.
+I was working for the Monitoring Infrastructure team developing auto remediation solutions for their stack.
+I developed an out of band monitoring solution in python and some state driven automation using saltstack.

 # <a name="advisors"></a> Advisors